 It is widely used also against ants, aphids and caterpillars’ infestations on plants.

 It is not a restricted chemical in the United States, and is sold for household use in low concentration.

-It will affect only the beetles and not the grubs, since it cannot reach them inside the ground.
+It only affects the adult beetles and not the grubs, as it cannot reach the grubs underground.

 Other pesticides against the Japanese beetle: